-The main types of cerebral palsy causes include:
+The main causes of cerebral palsy include:

 - Medical errors